The Past Hypothesis and the Nature of Physical Laws: Variations on a Theme from Boltzmann

 \subsection{The Classical Mentaculus}

-Let us start with the Boltzmannian account in classical statistical mechanics.
-Here we summarize the basic elements of classical statistical mechanics from the ``individualistic viewpoint.''\footnote{I follow the discussion in \citep{goldstein2010approachB}.
+Let us start with the Boltzmannian account in classical statistical mechanics and summarize its basic elements from the ``individualistic viewpoint.''\footnote{I follow the discussion in \citep{goldstein2010approachB}.
 These do not intend to be rigorous axiomatizations of classical statistical mechanics.
-What is presented here differs in emphasis from \citep{chen2018IPH}, as here we are explicit about the sources of vagueness, which will be discussed in \S4.} Let us consider a classical-mechanical system with $N$ particles in a box $\Lambda = [0, L]^3 \subset \mathbb{R}^3$ and a Hamiltonian $H = H(X) = H(\boldsymbol{q_1}, ..., \boldsymbol{q_N}; \boldsymbol{p_1},...,\boldsymbol{p_n})$ that specifies the standard interactions in accord with Newtonian gravitation, Coulomb's law, and other forces obeyed by the classical system.
+What is presented here differs in emphasis from \citep{chen2018IPH}, as here I am explicit about the sources of vagueness, which will be discussed in \S4.} Let us consider a classical-mechanical system with $N$ particles in a box of volume $\Lambda = [0, L]^3 \subset \mathbb{R}^3$ and a Hamiltonian $H = H(X) = H(\boldsymbol{q_1}, ..., \boldsymbol{q_N}; \boldsymbol{p_1},...,\boldsymbol{p_n})$ that specifies the standard interactions in accord with Newtonian gravitation, Coulomb's law, and other forces obeyed by the classical system.

 \begin{enumerate} \item Microstate: at any time $t$, the microstate of the system is given by a point in a $6N$-dimensional phase space,

 where $\Gamma_{total}$ is the total phase space of the system.

 \item Dynamics: the time dependence of $X_t =(\boldsymbol{q_1}(t), ..., \boldsymbol{q_N}(t); \boldsymbol{p_1}(t),...,\boldsymbol{p_n}(t))$ is given by the Hamiltonian equations of motion: